grab-a-byte/blog/src/15-to-clean-or-not-to-clean.md

 - Starting to code
   - You start to code, and every change to the code you make changes something; it feels like a superpower and it feels productive!
 - You learn about Unit Tests
-  - Now you are able to ensure that the code you wrote continues to function as you expect by having a lot of checks to ensure it behves as you expected even after a change!
+  - Now you are able to ensure that the code you wrote continues to function as you expect by having a lot of checks to ensure it behaves as you expected even after a change!
 Now you get more productive because you don't have to look at areas you haven't changed to know they aren't broken.
 - Clean Code enters the mix
   - You learn about clean code and how it can help with modularity and even increase the ease of unit testing.
-It makes it faster to iterate, and all this seperation of concerns means you no longer need to know whats going on behind the interface and you can use it and be productive with it.
+It makes it faster to iterate, and all this separation of concerns means you no longer need to know whats going on behind the interface and you can use it and be productive with it.
 - Design Patterns
   - You learn about design patterns and you gain even more productivity.
 Now you don't need to think about the solution to the technical problem; someone already did that for you!